 We provide links to some central Web sites which collect and index texts such as Project Gutenberg, but our general policy has been only to link directly to "searchable" texts.

-See also tabs on the Library's Research Guides for more subject specific information or visit the Special Collections Research Center for primary sources.
+See also pages on the Library's Research Guides for more subject specific information and/or visit the Special Collections Research Center for primary sources.

 The Library welcomes suggestions for the acquisition of materials which support the University's teaching and research programs.